mfsjr/manifold-dx/README.md

 ### Defining Application State

-This is really "job #1" for developers anyway, so manifold-dx piggybacks on top of your usual efforts.
+This is really "job #1" for developers anyway, so manifold-dx just piggybacks on top of your usual efforts.

-Note that application state is by definition dynamic, whether you're talking about asynchronously retrieving or modifying data, or at the coding level, where state may be assigned to an object on a line-by-line basis.
+Note that application state is by definition dynamic, whether you're talking about asynchronously retrieving or modifying data, or all the way down to the coding level, where state may be assigned to an object on a line-by-line basis.

-For these reasons, for anything more complicated than a demo (i.e., real-world apps), we typically define all state to be optional in the formal TypeScript way, e.g., the user below:
+For these reasons, for anything more complicated than a demo (i.e., real-world apps), we typically define all state to be optional, e.g., the user below:

 ```typescript jsx
 interface AppState {